blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 With a Privacy Request the individual aims to gain a degree of transparency about data processing and a degree of control over the data and over the data processing.
 Allowing individuals to make Privacy Requests is becoming more and more a legal obligation.

 Different Systems, and different components of a single System, including different components of blindnet devkit are likely to exchange information about Privacy Requests.
 Therefore, a common format is needed to facilitate exchange of information without loss of semantics.
-The goal of Privacy Request Interoperability Format is to establish a shared conceptualisation and format of Privacy Request so that their processing can be, as much as possible, automatised by the Systems.
+The goal of Privacy Request Interchange Vocabulary is to establish a shared conceptualisation and format of Privacy Request so that their processing can be, as much as possible, automatised by the Systems.

 ## Terminology